Antix-Development/SOS/postmortem.md

 ## Colorful pixel-art

-Earlier in the week I had been messing about with recoloring images using `getImageData()` and 'putImageData()' and I spent a few days getting that code into shape and integrated in the main code-base.
+Earlier in the week I had been messing about with recoloring images using `getImageData()` and `putImageData()` and I spent a few days getting that code into shape and integrated in the main code-base.
 It really ended up working so much better than I expected, and it was around this time that I also got the mad idea to basically render a large logo for the game using canvas line drawing and gradient fills.
 Once implemented, it was really spectacular, and comparing the code required vs having an actual image for the logo, it shaved 1601 bytes from the final zip file!

 The asset generation code basically takes this image...